Skip to main content

 Flow (FMP)

 The Flow role is intended for the Flow Management Position.
-When a controller with the Flow role is online:
+A Flow controller is always the Master when connected.
+When a Flow controller connects:

-• Changes are broadcast to all other connected clients
+• The resulting sequence state is broadcast to all other connected clients

 Approach (APP)

 The Approach role is intended for Approach controllers working traffic within the TMA.
-Depending on configuration, some functions may be restricted.
+An Approach controller acts as Master only when no Flow or Enroute controller is connected.

 Observer (OBS)

 The Observer role provides read-only access to the sequence.
-Observers cannot make any modifications.
+Observers cannot make any modifications and are never eligible to be the Master.

 Environments